Total Turkmenistan

 Day 2 - Ashgabat

 Spend today exploring Ashgabat.
-We visit the Sunday bazaar as well as the unusual monuments of the city including the Neutrality Arch and Independence Park.
+We visit the unusual monuments of the city including the Neutrality Arch and Independence Park.
 We also visit the excellent National Museum and private stables that are home to the renowned Ahal Tekke breed of horses, and head out to the Parthian fortress of Nisa, recognised by UNESCO for its cultural and historical importance.
 Overnight Sport Hotel or similar.
 (BLD)

 Nisa